NYT: Chicago's Cook County jail is largest-known source of coronavirus in U.S.

 Chicago's Cook County jail is the largest-known source of coronavirus infections in the U.S., the New York Times reports.

-The big picture: Several state-run jails — including the Cook County facility — have released prisoners to fight the spread of virus between inmates who live in overcrowded and often unsanitary spaces.
+The big picture: Several state-run jails — including the Cook County facility — have released prisoners to fight the spread of the virus between inmates who live in overcrowded and often unsanitary spaces.

 By the numbers: Illinois has reported close to 500 deaths from COVID-19 — one of the highest rates in the country outside New York — with most cases located in Chicago or surrounding counties.